-Presentations by speakers at our 2018 Conference October 6 in Providence RI provided a framework for examining the problems in the Church today--tracing an arc from the earliest Church through the development of hierarchical dominance to the need for reform as well as potential opportunities for progress and promise today.
-Following are highlights and summaries--beginning first with the presentations by Massimo Faggioli and Marie Collins.
-We will post additional summaries on this page later in the week.
-We will post videos as soon as they are available.
+Presentations by speakers at our 2018 Conference October 6 in Providence RI provided a framework for examining the problems in the Church today—tracing an arc from the earliest Church through the development of hierarchical dominance to the need for reform, as well as potential opportunities for progress and promise today.
+Following are highlights and summaries of the speaker’s presentations.

 We are grateful to Vincent Rocchio, who filmed and donated all the presentations.

 Quick links: Massimo Faggioli Marie Collins Margaret Roylance Bill Clark

 Prof. Massimo Faggioli: Legacy and Potential

 Click here to see the video in your own browser …